pytorch/xla/examples/README.md

 ```

 ## Run the example
 You can run all models directly.
-The only environment you want to set is `PJRT_DEVICE`.
+The only environment variable you want to set is `PJRT_DEVICE`.
 ```
 PJRT_DEVICE=TPU python fsdp/train_decoder_only_fsdp_v2.py
 ```